SPopara02/chip-8_emulator/README.md

 # chip-8_emulator
-A beginner-friendly emulator of the original CHIP-8 specification
+A beginner-friendly emulator of the original CHIP-8 specification.